yarnobachmann/music_scanner/README.md

 ## ✨ Features

-- **🔍 Smart Music Analysis**: Scan your local MP3 collection and analyze with Last.fm
+- **🔍 Smart Music Analysis**: Scan your local MP3 collection (all genres) and analyze with Last.fm
 - **📋 Missing Track Detection**: Find popular tracks you're missing from your favorite artists
 - **🆕 New Release Discovery**: Discover latest albums and singles from artists in your collection
 - **📊 Visual Dashboard**: Beautiful rock-themed interface with comprehensive statistics
-- **📄 PDF Export**: Generate professional reports with missing tracks and new releases
+- **📄 Epic PDF Reports**: Generate professional reports with top artists, missing tracks, and new releases
 - **⚙️ Custom API Keys**: Use your own Last.fm API key for unlimited requests
 - **🖥️ Native Desktop App**: Full offline functionality with modern Electron interface
 - **🎨 Rock-Themed UI**: Dark, professional design with custom scrollbars and animations